rmar8138/flashcard-app/README.md

 ##### Add Deck

 Users are able to create their own decks, and are prompted for a deck title.
 They can then create as many cards as they want.
+Upon exiting, the deck is saved to the JSON file.

 ##### Edit Deck

 Users can view all of their decks and can either add extra cards, edit existing cards, delete cards, edit the deck title or delete the entire deck.
+Upon making changes, the JSON file is updated.

 ##### Settings

 Users can change settings to alter the way reviews are structured.
+I plan on having these settings saved in a separate JSON file to be pulled in at the start of the app.
 Under construction!

 ## Control Flow Diagram